BillyOh.com

 11. Vinyl siding

-Vinyl siding is perfect for DIY – it’s cheap and extremely easy to work with.
+Vinyl siding is perfect for DIY – it’s cheap and really easy to work with.
+Moreover, the pieces of siding interlock, which makes them secure and quick to install.

 It’s best to attach to OSB or wood panels for stability.
+You can cut it with a saw, or even with tin snips.
 As long as the shed is structurally sound, you can cover it with vinyl siding.

 12. Veneer plaster